 I’ll never forget many years ago when I went to login into to one of my personal WordPress websites and saw a dreaded white screen with a blunt message:

 “Error accessing database.
 Please contact your server.”

 It turns out there was a rash of brute force attacks against my previous website host and they went into ninja mode.
 I was proud that not a single vermin was able to get into any of my sites and a simple server reset was all that was needed to fix what could have been a tragedy for many people and businesses.

 I want you to be so fortunate, which is why I am sharing some important website security tips.

 Website Security Tips

 Here are several key WordPress website security tips that will help your site be a formidable fortress:

-- Secure your site at the hosting level.
+2. Secure your site at the hosting level.
 Having an SSL certificate is no longer an option for reputable websites.
-It’s also a good idea to have an actual conversation with someone at your hosting company to assess their attention to security and ensure tat you are taking advantage of all the security options they offer.
+It’s also a good idea to have an actual conversation with someone at your hosting company to assess their attention to security and ensure that you are taking advantage of all the security options they offer.